php-fig/fig-standards/proposed/http-message.md

     public function hasHeader($header);

     /**
-     * Retrieve a header by the given case-insensitive name as a string.
+     * Retrieve a header by the given case-insensitive name, as a string.
      *
      * This method returns all of the header values of the given
      * case-insensitive header name as a string concatenated together using
      * a comma.
+     *
+     * NOTE: Not all header values may be appropriately represented using
+     * comma concatenation.
      *
      * @param string $header Case-insensitive header name.
      * @return string